 Electronic commerce also called ‘e-commerce,’ is a business model where consumers buy products online and get their orders delivered without ever having to connect with sellers physically.
 As you know all transactions are done online, and the whole business revenue is dependent on that.

-People from the 21st century are pretty much familiar with terms like e-commerce products and ecommerce sites.
+People from the 21st century are pretty much familiar with drop shipping-commerce products and ecommerce sites.
 This is majorly due to the emergence of online marketplaces like Amazon, eBay, and many others.

 Note that, an ecommerce business is not limited to a particular business model/type.
 Any legit business body (or) organization can eventually build their own ecommerce stores and sell whatever they want.